jenniferbudim/eval-method-similarity-ms-ms/README.md

 The Benchmarking Process is done by Training the MS2DeepScore model with the All-Pairs dataset (proposed method) and testing the all_pairs model using filtered data to minimize overhead.

-All of the data produced is available on this [Zenodo Repository](https://doi.org/10.5281/zenodo.17743032)
+All of the data reproduced is available on this [Zenodo Repository](https://doi.org/10.5281/zenodo.17743032)

 ---
 ## Preprocessing Pipeline and Baseline For Benchmark